Gulesakeena/DevelopersHub-AI-ML-Internship/README.md

 * Loaded and inspected the dataset using Pandas.
 * Analyzed dataset structure and summary statistics.
+* Used `.info()` and `.describe()` for data exploration.
-* Generated scatter plots to explore relationships between features.
+* Generated scatter plots to study relationships between features.
-* Created histograms to visualize data distributions.
+* Created histograms to visualize feature distributions.
-* Used box plots to identify data spread and potential outliers.
+* Used box plots to identify variation and potential outliers.

 ## Key Findings

-* The dataset contains 150 flower samples belonging to three species.
+* The dataset contains 150 flower samples and 5 attributes.
+* Three flower species are included: Setosa, Versicolor, and Virginica.
 * Petal-related features provide strong separation between species.
-* Visualizations helped identify clear patterns and distributions within the dataset.
+* Visualizations revealed clear patterns and distributions within the dataset.

+## Skills Demonstrated

+* Data Loading and Exploration
+* Descriptive Statistics
+* Data Visualization
+* Exploratory Data Analysis (EDA)

 ---